EricRovell/project-euler-ts/CONTRIBUTING.md

 `/src/solutions/002/002-binet.ts`.

+### Implementation

+The solution *must be* a named `main` export function.

-The schema is important for proper tests run.
+The filename schema and function name is important for proper tests run.

 ## Tests